Jmcleodfoss/pstreader/pstExtractor/README.md

 A JSF-based server for uploading all parts of a PST file except the messages (you can see contacts, tasks, and calendar entries).
 Note that, as it uses CDI, it needs an EE-capable servlet to run.
 Tomcat is no longer supported, but Tomcat EE is.

+## Variants
+### Basic
+The basic version of this application does not include an implementation of Java Server Faces; it needs to be deployed to a full-fledged Java EE server like TomEE.

+### MyFaces
+This application can be built to provide Java Server Faces support using Apache MyFaces using the **myfaces** profile.
+This will create a war file with the classifier "myfaces".
+    mvn clean install package -P myfaces

+### Mojarra
+This application can be built to provide Java Server Faces support using Eclipse Mojarra using the **mojarra** profile.
+This will create a war file with the classifier "mojarra".
+    mvn clean install package -P mojarra

+#### Mojarra, Weld, and Jetty
+The Eclipse Foundation's recommendation for Mojarra is to include the [weld-servlet-shaded](https://mvnrepository.com/artifact/org.jboss.weld.servlet/weld-servlet-shaded) library.
+This triggers warnings about classes being imported from multiple places when running Jetty via the jetty-maven-plugin.
+To eliminate these warnings, you can use a subset of weld servlet libraries with `-Dweld.library=jatty`.

 ## TomcatEE
 This has been tested on Tomcat EE 8.
 To deploy this on a locally running version of Tomcat, ensure that there is a user with the role _manager-script_ configured in your tomcat-users.xml file.
 In my case, the user with this role is _script_, and the password is _admin_: